keeganmjgreen/signal_perfect/docs/demo.md

 # Demo

-Consider the following signal that has been split up into intervals by $x$-values called knots ($k$).
+Consider the following signal that has been split up into intervals by $t$-values called knots ($k$).
 The average value ($y$) of the signal is recorded over each interval:

 --8<-- "docs/demo/input.html"